dcmvdbekerom/pypdfplot/docs/source/quickstart.rst

     """

 Again, after running the script the ``example.py`` file is replaced by the ``example.pdf`` file.
-When we open ``example.pdf``, we should find the updated blue plot with caption:
+When you open ``example.pdf``, you should find the updated blue plot with caption:

 .. image:: _static/plot_pdf2.png